-The injured party's claim for damages may be handled in a criminal proceeding, but a group action regarding damages to injured parties cannot be handled in a criminal proceeding.
-However, if there is a group of injured parties, they can apply for their claims to either be handled as group litigation under the Act or joined in accordance with the Code of Judicial Procedure after their claims have been separated from the criminal matter.
+Claims for damages as a result of a crime may be handled in a criminal proceeding, but a group action regarding damages as a result of a crime cannot be handled in a criminal proceeding.
+However, if there is a group of people having claims for damages, they can apply for their claims to either be handled as group litigation under the Act or tried together in accordance with the Code of Judicial Procedure after their claims have been separated from the criminal matter.